anader123/nft-delegation/README.md

 ### NFT Renting

 The utility of NFTs will increase over time.
-Certain owners will want to rent out their assets to parties that are willing to pay to access said utility but can't afford to purchase the NFT outright.
+Certain owners will want to rent out their assets to parties that are willing to pay to access to said utility but can't afford to purchase the NFT outright.
 However, renting out an NFT could be dangerous because if you transfer the NFT to the renter then you are trusting them not to sell it at a profit on the market since the market price will be higher than the rental price.
 Therefore, it is necessary to be able to create an air gap between the renter being able to access the utility of an NFT and the ability for the renter to transfer the NFT.

 Problem: